Our Team

 School Garden Educator

-Christi is a School Garden Educator with Made Greene School Garden Services delivering onsite school garden education.
+Christi Cryer is a School Garden Educator with Made Greene School Garden Services, delivering onsite school garden education.
 A Fort Worth native, Christi is a lover of the outdoors and gardens.
-Having worked in PE in schools for many years, she knows first hand why movement in the outdoors is important and beneficial to students’ health and well-being.
+Having worked in PE in schools for many years, she knows firsthand why the outdoors is important and beneficial to students’ health and well-being.
 She is a huge advocate for School Gardens, and when she isn’t working with school garden groups, she can be found working hard in her own yard with her family.

 Recent Posts